rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 4.213.8 Names of distributors in multipart monographs

-<a name="4.213.8.1">4.213.8.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  distributor changes in the course of publication, transcribe the [distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.4](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.4)).
+<a name="4.213.8.1">4.213.8.1</a> If the manifestation is issued in more than one physical part and the name or form of name of the  distributor changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.4](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.4)).

 ## 4.213.9 Supplied and conjectured names of distributors

 <a name="4.213.9.1">4.213.9.1</a> If no name, address, or device of a distributor appears on the manifestation, supply the name of the distributor in square brackets if known.
-If the responsibility of a distributor for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
-In any case of a supplied distributor give supporting evidence in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.5](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.5)).
+If the responsibility of a distributor for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
+In any case of a supplied distributor give supporting evidence in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.5](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.5)).

 ## 4.213.95 No supplied name of distributor